wp-plugins/website-contact-form-with-file-upload/readme.txt

 2. Creating new Form meta group
 3. Showing existing Forms with Shortcode
 4. Finally, a front-end view of form with Awesome File Uploader
-5. Showing filled Form with an Uploaded File.
+5. Showing filled Form with an Uploaded File

 == Changelog ==